 - Set some goals for yourself.

-If you’re at all interested in this topic, I recommend reading Jason’s full explanation of these items.
-The post, titled Class Warfare And The Blogging A List, even provides a bit of background on the current dust-up.
+Jason’s full explanation of these items, Class Warfare And The Blogging A List (link now dead), even provides a bit of background on the current dust-up.
 What struck me about these common sense tips was not just how fundamentally sound they are, but how few people who are truly looking to move forward in the blogosphere might ever be exposed to them.
 Nature bloggers are as susceptible to stat envy or blog-based narcissism as the next micropublisher, but far less likely than most to actually achieve satisfaction from those sources.
 The niche simply lacks the audience to vault one of us to the Technorati Top 100.
 But that doesn’t mean that you shouldn’t try, if that’s your interest.